akinama3/dotfiles/README.md

 :NeoBundleInstall
 ```

-If you have a minutes, plugins will be installed.
+If you wait a minute, the plugins will be installed.